Steam bus: 1896-1923

-The Red Flag Act was repealed in 1896, and experimental steam buses again operated in various places in England and around the empire.
+The Red Flag Act was repealed in 1896, and experimental steam buses again operated in various places the United Kingdom and around the empire.

 Liquid Fuel Engineering Co.
 (Lifu) of Cowes built steam buses from 1897 to 1901.
 Lifu buses ran at Mansfield from 1 July 1898, between Dover and Deal in 1899, Fairford and Cirencester for the Midland and South Western Junction Railway in 1898 and 1899.

-In 1899 a 24 seat (14 on top) bus of E. Gillett & Co (Hounslow) was licensed, but ran no regular service.
+In 1899 a 24-seat (14 on top) bus of E. Gillett & Co (Hounslow) was licensed, but ran no regular service.

 Straker buses were run by Potteries Electric Traction from 1901.

 London Road car Co ran a Hammersmith-Shepherd's Bush-Oxford Circus route with a Thornycroft 36 seater (12 inside) in 1902.

 Thomas Clarkson produced steam buses at Moulsham Works, Chelmsford and exhibited at 1903 and 1905 Motor Shows.

 Torquay had steam buses from 1903 to 1923.
 In May 1903 a Chelmsford steam bus demonstration resulted in the formation of the Torquay & District Motor Omnibus Co Ltd on 23 July 1903.
 The company's prospectus said, "The Chelmsford motor omnibuses are steam propelled, and, what is of importance in a town of the character of Torquay, are entirely free from smell, noise, and vibration."
 3 single deck 14 seat (12 inside and 2 with the driver) Chelmsford steam buses were ordered in May, built in August, but got stuck in mud between Salisbury and Exeter and didn't start a Strand to Chelston service until 2 November.
 There were 2,828 passengers in the first week.
 2 more steam buses arrived in January 1904 and 8 were working by Easter 1905, the last 3 being 20 seaters.
 They had two-cylinder horizontal engines, with tubular boilers, and a working pressure of 150 to 250psi.
 They averaged a gallon of paraffin for 3.8 miles.
 1904 costs were under 8½d per mile, made up of lubricants 0.2d., wages and fuel 5d. and repairs, establishment, and other charges 3.3d.
 Fares were 1d. to 4d., with 15 minute frequencies on two routes, and half-hourly on the others.
 The company declared a 7½% dividend in its first year.
 All the Torquay buses were sold to Harrogate Road car company just before Torquay Tramways opened in April 1907, but the Torquay Road car Co took over the garage and bought 6 Chelmsfords, 3 from Vale of Llangollen, 2 from Eastbourne Corporation and 1 from Great Western Railway.
 The new company was liquidated on 24 December 1908 and 3 buses sold to Bargoed Motor Service Company in 1909.
 The Torquay-Chelston Steam Car Company Ltd was formed on 28 March 1911 and took over the 3 unsold Chelmsfords and a new 25 seater Clarkson type IV steam bus from August 1911.
 The steam buses were replaced by petrol in 1923, when Devon General started to compete on the Chelston route.